RalphHughesII/configure-ad/README.md

 </p>
 <p>

- - Log out ofthe Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”
+ - Log out of the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”

  <p>
 <br />